Welcome to the Cognitive Motor Neuroscience Lab!

 Logo featuring a brain on the left side and the text "COGMO LAB Cognitive Motor Neuroscience at the University of Texas at Arlington"

-Our long-term goal is to optimize human performance and brain health throughout the lifespan.
+Our long-term goal is to optimize human performance and promote brain health throughout the lifespan.

 Motor Behavior

 Movement makes life possible.
-Motor skills underlie activities of daily living (e.g., walking, driving, playing sports, and engaging in our hobbies) and are critical for interacting with people and the environment.
+From walking and driving to playing sports, and engaging in our hobbies) and are critical for interacting with people and the environment.
 We are interested in understanding the motor processes and how they allow us to not only learn and maintain motor skills throughout our life, but also become expert movers and world-class athletes, dancers, musicians, and painters.

 Cognition